Bucharest

 Central European Weather

-University POLITEHNICA of Bucharest (Romania) will test the integration of renewable energy sources in its existing district heating and cooling network, which is to date operated by a gas cogeneration system.
+University POLITEHNICA of Bucharest (Romania) is testing the integration of renewable energy sources in its existing district heating and cooling network, which is to date operated by a gas cogeneration system.

 The existing district heating network is of arborescent type with consumers at the branch ends unable to benefit from the appropriate thermal level of the heat carrier.
 This worsens whenever new consumers are connected to the heating network.

-WEDISTRICT proposes the integration of a hybrid system based on geothermal energy with heat pumps and solar energy.
-This comprises solar panels for powering the geothermal unit and solar thermal collectors for domestic hot water production during summer.
-The borehole heat exchanger of the heat pump could be used for cooling the building during the summer.
-Currently there is no cooling system installed in building.
+WEDISTRICT proposed the integration of a hybrid system based on geothermal energy with heat pumps and solar energy.
+This comprised solar panels for powering the geothermal unit and solar thermal collectors for domestic hot water production during summer.
+The borehole heat exchanger of the heat pump can be used for cooling the building during the summer.
+Before, there was no cooling system installed in target building.

-Solar thermal panels for domestic hot water production, connected to the buffer tank.
+Furthermore, some solar thermal panels were installed for domestic hot water production, connected to the buffer tank.